Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/docs/grafana_bug_workaround.md

 # Working around the Grafana export bug

-Sometimes, when you want to export a Grafana dashboard so it can be used elsewhere, you might see the bug in the picture
+Sometimes, when you want to export a Grafana dashboard so it can be used elsewhere, you might see the bug in the picture (click image to enlarge):

 ![Screenshot of a Grafana export bug.](./grafana_bug.png)

 If this happens, switch off "Export the dashboard to use in another instance", then copy the JSON there into a file.

-Then make a backup copy of this file, in case you mess things up.
+**Then make a backup copy of this file, in case you mess things up.**

 Next, insert the following into the JSON file:
 ```